 This will wipe all of your personal data, so please take a backup using Google Drive.
 Alternatively, use dr.fone – Android Transfer as we previously mentioned for the best results.

 After trying out each of these solutions, you should be left with a working application.
 As frustrating as Android errors like “Android app not installed” are, they’re not too hard to fix.
 Remember that regardless of what you do in an attempt to fix the Android error, you should always take a backup.
-Data loss will add to the stress, and for that reason, we highly recommend dr.fone – Transfer (Android).
-All of the features that this program includes make managing your Android data as easy as possible; you won’t regret using it!
+Data loss will add to the stress, and for that reason, we highly recommend dr.fone – Android Repair.
+All of the features that this program includes repairing your Android System issues & managing your Android data as easy as possible; you won’t regret using it!